 Method fetch() of class StreamELDA() is called to fetch the initial data for the experiment.
 It is called by method initial_data() of class MakeIDATA() from module inc_fam.py.
 First of all, method ini_fetch(), also of class StreamELDA(), is called to determine how many member families there will be below the 'fetch' family.
 If the experiment is taking its initial data from another ensemble with at least as many members as the current ensemble, then there will be one 'fetch' family member for each ensemble member.
-If the experiment is starting from a non-ensemble experiment, or from an ensemble with less members than the current ensemble, there will just be a single 'control' family which will modify the GRIB headers to generate \${ENDANENS} copies of the initial data, where the value of parameter 'ENDANENS' from module parameters.py is the number of ensemble members in the experiment.
-Method fetch() then loops over the appropriate number of input ensemble members, creating a family for each member and then calling method fetch() of its parent class StreamLWDA() to fetch the initial data, and if necessary, generate extra copies of it.
+If the experiment is starting from a non-ensemble experiment, or from an ensemble with less members than the current ensemble, there will just be a single 'control' family which will modify the GRIB headers to generate \${ENDANENS} copies of the initial data, where the value of parameters 'ENDANENS' from module parameters.py is the number of ensemble members, creating a family for each member and then calling method fetch() of its parent class StreamLWDA() to fetch the initial data, and if necessary, generate extra copies of it.